Colourability and word-representability of near-triangulations: Triangulations of polyominoes

 Notice that the appearance of $K_4$ here is because of the inner ``bend'' in the tromino, as such a bend is the only situation in a polyomino triangulation in which an inner vertex may have degree $3$.
 From this it is clear that the result for polyominoes with $n$-omino tiles cannot be as elegant as the other results, as there exist non-$3$-colourable graphs that may or may not be word-representable.
 Therefore the main result of this section is the following:

 \begin{theorem} A $K_4$-free triangulation of a polyomino with $n$-omino tiles and without internal holes is word-representable if and only if it is $3$-colourable. \end{theorem}

-It is clear to see that these types of polyomino triangulations are near-triangulations, with the requirement of no internal holes being equivalent to the requirement that every bounded face is a triangle.
+It is clear to see that these types of polyomino triangulations are near\hyp{}triangulations, with the requirement of no internal holes being equivalent to the requirement that every bounded face is a triangle.
 Theorem~\ref{thm:poly} therefore follows from Theorem~\ref{thm:nt}.